fabiommendes/craftinginterpreters/book/introduction.md

 A book has different constraints from the "real world" and so the coding style here might not always reflect the best way to write maintainable production software.
-If I seem a little cavalier about, say, omitting `private` or declaring a global variable, understand I do so to keep the code easier on your eyes.
+If I seem a little cavalier about, say, omitting a type declaration or declaring a global variable, understand I do so to keep the code easier on your eyes.
 The pages here aren't as wide as your IDE and every character counts.

 Also, the code doesn't have many comments.
 That's because each handful of lines is surrounded by several paragraphs of honest-to-God prose explaining it.
 When you write a book to accompany your program, you are welcome to omit comments too.
-Otherwise, you should probably use `//` a little more than I do.
+Otherwise, you should probably use `#` a little more than I do.

 While the book contains every line of code and teaches what each means, it does not describe the machinery needed to compile and run the interpreter.
 I assume you can slap together a makefile or a project in your IDE of choice in order to get the code to run.
 Those kinds of instructions get out of date quickly, and I want this book to age like XO brandy, not backyard hooch.

 ### Snippets